 The IronRidge System does not harm the module, but you should always confirm warranty questions with the manufacturer before installing.

 The UL 2703 certification process included extensive environmental and corrosion testing.
-The high quality stainless steel used in the IronRidge Grounding Mid Clamps does not cause significant galvanic corrosion, even in extreme environments.
+The high quality stainless steel used in the IronRidge UFO does not cause significant galvanic corrosion, even in extreme environments.